Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: Computational Experiments

+We observe that the \textsc{ANI} solver is only able to solve instances from the \textsc{AI} and \textsc{ANI} classes.
+Although some instances from other classes, such as \textsc{Random} and \textsc{Scholl}, are eligible, they do not satisfy the conditions required to be solved.
 Within the \textsc{AI} class, a substantial number of instances are solved, with more than half of the instances solved for classes with 403 items or more.
 The average number of iterations is very close to the average number of fixed triplets, indicating that typically one triplet is fixed per execution of Algorithm~\ref{alg::dp_on_graph}.
 As expected, the residual size for \textsc{ANI} instances is consistently equal to 15.
 For \textsc{AI} instances, the residual size is larger but still relatively small, although not always small enough to allow backtracking to solve all cases.
-Finally, the number of edges in the network is significantly smaller than the size of the dynamic programming computed from scratch, being about 15 times smaller on average for instances with 200 items and around 75 times smaller for instances with 1000 items.
+Finally, the number of edges in the network is significantly smaller than the size of the DP computed from scratch, being about 15 times smaller on average for instances with 200 items and around 75 times smaller for instances with 1000 items.

-Finally, for the \textsc{ANI} solver, the average and maximum runtimes increase progressively with the number of items in both the \textsc{AI} and \textsc{ANI} classes, indicating a more consistent behavior, with the maximum runtime remaining less than twice the average runtime.
+Finally, for the \textsc{ANI} solver, the average and maximum runtimes increase progressively with the number of items in both the \textsc{AI} and \textsc{ANI} classes, indicating a more consistent behavior than the \textsc{AI} solver, with the maximum runtime remaining less than twice the average runtime.
 The maximum runtime is only 13.7 seconds.